Here, you’ll see what insurance companies look at when deciding how much to offer for a spinal fusion settlement.

 In this case, a jury is more likely to believe that is a permanent injury as compared to a one level fusion.

-For settlement purposes, the pain and suffering value of a two level back or neck fusion surgery is likely between $250,000 to $400,000.
+For settlement purposes, in most personal injury claims the full value of pain and suffering of a two level back or neck fusion surgery is likely between $250,000 to $400,000.

 A four level fusion surgery likely has a higher pain and suffering value.
 A four level fusion surgery is a major surgery.

-Is your case worth more if you have more than one level fused?
+Is your case worth more if you have more than 1 level fused?

 The full value of the case is higher because more of your neck has been affected.
 For example, all things equal, someone who has a 2 level fusion on C3-C4 and C4-C5 has a higher case full value than someone who only has a C3-C4 fusion.